Latte is Synonymous with Safety

 Printing a Variable in JavaScript

-Thanks to context-sensitive escaping, it is possible to use PHP variables natively inside JavaScript.
+Thanks to context-aware escaping, it is possible to use PHP variables natively within JavaScript.

 <p onclick="alert({$movie})">{$movie}</p>